 A Proper Morality

 Objectivism holds that the purpose of morality is to provide people with principled guidance for living and achieving happiness on earth.
 The proper standard of moral value is man’s life—meaning: the factual requirements of his life as set by his nature.
-And since human beings are individuals, each with his own body, his own mind, his own life, this standard pertains to human beings as individuals (not as cogs in a utilitarian collective).
+And because human beings are individuals, each with his own body, his own mind, his own life, this standard pertains to human beings as individuals (not as cogs in a utilitarian collective).
 According to this principle, the good is that which supports or promotes an individual’s life; the evil is that which retards or destroys it.
 Being moral consists in taking the actions necessary to sustain and further one’s life—actions such as thinking rationally and planning for the future, being honest and having integrity, producing goods or services and trading them with others, judging people rationally (according to the relevant facts) and treating them accordingly, and so on.
 In a word, Objectivism holds that being moral consists in being rationally selfish or egoistic.

 Rational egoism, the centerpiece of Objectivism, holds that each individual should act in his own best interest and is the proper beneficiary of his own moral action.
 This principle is the recognition of the fact that in order to live, people must take self-interested action and reap the benefits thereof.
 Human life requires egoism.
 (I use “rational egoism” and “egoism” interchangeably for reasons that will become clear.)